PyRadiomics-cuda: 3D features extraction from medical images for HPC using GPU acceleration: Introduction and related works

 Another significant tool in this field is cuRadiomics \cite{jiao_curadiomics_2020}, an open-source library designed to replicate and extend PyRadiomics functionality on CUDA-enabled hardware.
 Unlike earlier GPU adaptations, cuRadiomics offers a comprehensive reimplementation of the radiomic feature extraction pipeline, leveraging NVIDIA’s CUDA architecture to accelerate a wide spectrum of feature classes, including first-order statistics, shape descriptors, and texture features such as GLCM and GLRLM.
 It incorporates memory-optimized GPU kernels, stream-based asynchronous execution, and a modular C++/CUDA architecture to support rapid feature extraction.
 In benchmarking studies, cuRadiomics has demonstrated speedups of 10× to 100× over traditional CPU-based methods.
 However, this performance gain comes with the trade-off of API divergence, as cuRadiomics does not maintain backward compatibility with PyRadiomics, often requiring tailored input formats and custom integration pipelines.
 It is also exclusively dedicated to the extraction of first-order statistical features (entropy, energy, etc.) and gray-level matrix features (contrast, entropy, and correlation of the matrix) and does not compute any geometric properties of the input images.
 Furthermore, cuRadiomics lacks meaningful integration with Python; it is merely an experimental implementation that could potentially be adapted for further use since running and configuring it is non-trivial.
-It also must be noted that its code repository has not been updated since 2021.
+Its code repository has not been updated since 2021 and can hardly run with new CUDA and GPUs.

-Unlike these prior efforts, PyRadiomics-cuda introduces a tightly integrated CUDA backend that maintains backward compatibility with the standard PyRadiomics API, automatically detecting and leveraging GPU resources for shape-based features without disrupting existing codebases.
-This design facilitates seamless adaptation in computational processes, which can be applied to large volume data sets for example in artificial intelligence learning processes.
-Comparing to cuRadiomics, our philosophy differs: cuRadiomics aims for full-GPU reimplementation and maximal speed only in first-order features, whereas PyRadiomics-cuda emphasizes transparent acceleration and modular integration within the original PyRadiomics framework for the 3D shape features.